stargate/stargate/sgv2-docsapi/README.md

 In addition, the tenant identifier could be added to metrics, traces, logs, etc.

 The [Configuration properties](#configuration-properties) provides detailed view on available configuration options.

+### Partitioner limitations

+The Stargate Docs API V2 supports open-source Cassandra `3.11.x` and `4.0.x` lines, with a limitation of using the `Murmur3Partitioner`, `ByteOrderedPartitioner` or `OrderPreservingPartitioner` at the data store.
+Other partitioners have limited support, and if used, will result in inability to properly search collections using `$or` conditions.
+All other features are supported regardless of the partitioner used.
+This limitation will be removed with the release of Cassandra `4.2.0`.

 ## Configuration properties